-Benefits for inpatient rehabilitative services provided during an Inpatient Stay are a medical benefit as described under Skilled Nursing Facility/Subacute Transitional Care and Inpatient Rehabilitation and Habilitation Care.
+Benefits for inpatient rehabilitative services provided during an Inpatient Stay are a medical benefit as described under Skilled Nursing Facility/Subacute Transitional Care and Inpatient Rehabilitation and Habilitation care in this Section.

-Benefits, terms, and conditions for behavioral health treatment for pervasive developmental disorder or autism are described under Inpatient Mental Health Care Services and Outpatient Mental Health Care Services.
+Benefits, terms, and conditions for Behavioral Health Treatment for Autism Spectrum Disorder are described under Inpatient Mental Health Care Services and Outpatient Mental Health Care Services in this Section.

-- 36. Outpatient Services Medically Necessary services, treatments or procedures performed in a hospital outpatient services department setting or a free-standing facility that is not a certified ambulatory surgical center or outpatient surgery department of an acute hospital are covered.
-Examples include, but are not limited to: endoscopies, hyperbaric oxygen and wound care. - 37.
-Outpatient Surgery Short-stay, same-day or other similar outpatient surgery facilities and professional Physician/ surgeon fees and outpatient visits are covered. - 38.
-Phenylketonuria (PKU) Testing and Treatment Testing for Phenylketonuria (PKU) is covered to prevent the development of serious physical or mental disabilities or to promote normal development or function as a result of PKU enzyme deficiency.
-PKU includes those formulas and special food products that are part of a diet prescribed by a Network Physician and managed by a health care professional in consultation with a Physician who specializes in the treatment of metabolic disease and who takes part in or is authorized by UnitedHealthcare, provided that the diet is deemed Medically Necessary to prevent the development of serious physical or mental disabilities or to promote normal development or function as a consequence of PKU.
-Special food products do not include food that is naturally low in protein, but may include a special low-protein formula specifically approved for PKU and special food products that are specially formulated to have less than one gram of protein per serving. - 39.
-Physician Care (PCP and Specialist) Diagnostic, consultation and treatment services provided by the Member's PCP are covered.
-Services of a Specialist are covered upon referral by Member's Network Medical Group or UnitedHealthcare.
-A Specialist is a licensed health care professional with advanced training in an area of medicine or surgery. - 40.
-Physician OB/GYN Care The Member may obtain obstetrical and gynecological Physician services directly from an OB/GYN, Family Practice Physician or surgeon (designated by the Member's Network Medical Group as providing OB/GYN services) affiliated with the Member's Network Medical Group. - 41.
-Preventive Care Services Preventive Care Services means Covered Health Care Services provided on an outpatient basis at a Network Physician's office or a Network Hospital that encompasses medical services that have been demonstrated by clinical evidence to be safe and effective in either the early detection of disease or in the prevention of disease, have been proven to be related to beneficial health outcomes and include the following as required under applicable law: - Evidence-based items or services that have in effect a rating of A or B in the current recommendations of the United States Preventive Services Task Force (USPSTF). - Immunizations that have in effect a recommendation from the Advisory Committee on Immunization Practices of the Centers for Disease Control and Prevention. - With respect to infants, children and adolescents, evidence-informed preventive care and screenings provided for in the comprehensive guidelines supported by the Health Resources and Services
+- 38. Outpatient Services Medically Necessary services, treatments or procedures performed in a hospital outpatient services department setting or a free-standing facility that is not a certified ambulatory surgical center or outpatient surgery department of an acute hospital are covered.
+Examples include, but are not limited to endoscopies, hyperbaric oxygen and wound care. - 39.
+Outpatient Surgery Short-stay, same-day or other similar outpatient surgery facilities and professional Physician/surgeon fees and outpatient visits are covered. - 40.
+Phenylketonuria (PKU) Testing and Treatment Testing for phenylketonuria (PKU) is covered to prevent the development of serious physical or mental disabilities or to promote normal development or function as a result of PKU enzyme deficiency.
+PKU includes those formulas and special food products that are part of a diet prescribed by a network Physician and managed by a health care professional in consultation with a Physician who specializes in the treatment of metabolic disease and who takes part in or is authorized by UnitedHealthcare, provided that the diet is deemed Medically Necessary to prevent the development of serious physical or mental disabilities or to promote normal development or function as a consequence of PKU.
+Special food products do not include food that is naturally low in protein, but may include a special low-protein formula specifically approved for PKU and special food products that are specially formulated to have less than one gram of protein per serving.

+- 41. Physician Care (PCP and Specialist) Diagnostic, consultation and treatment services provided by the Member's PCP are covered.
+Services from a Specialist are covered upon referral by Member's Network Medical Group or UnitedHealthcare.
+A Specialist is a licensed health care professional with advanced training in an area of medicine or surgery. - 42.
+Physician OB/GYN Care The Member may obtain obstetrical and gynecological Physician services directly from an OB/GYN, family practice physician or surgeon (designated by the Member's Network Medical Group as providing OB/GYN services) affiliated with the Member's Network Medical Group. - 43.
+Preimplantation Genetic Testing (PGT) and Related Services